 This researcher considers Malaya to be primarily a variety of Pyrope that has unusual color: red, pinkish red, pink, brown, brownish pink, orange, brownish orange, orangey red and even near-colorless.
-Malayas are often lighter in tone than Standard Pyrope gems, and these lighter Malayas often exhibit color-shift when viewed under incandescent light.
+Malayas are often lighter in tone than Standard Pyrope gems, and these lighter Malayas often exhibit color-shift and color change when viewed under incandescent light.

 Orangey Red Malaya